Reach Out: Ways To Help A Loved One At Risk Of Suicide

 The kind of intense emotions that might make someone act on an impulse, "usually resolve or become manageable in less than 24 or 48 hours," she says.
 If you can, offer to stay with them during that time period, she adds.
 Otherwise, help them find other immediate social support or medical help.
 They shouldn't be alone at these times of crisis.

-Ask if they have any means of harming themselves at hand, and work with them to remove those things from their environment.
+Ask whether they have any means of harming themselves at hand and work with them to remove those things from their environment.
 Research shows that removing or limiting access to means reduces suicide deaths.

 The National Suicide Prevention Lifeline offers this guide to the five action steps to take if someone you know is imminent danger.